karmab/kcli/docs/index.rst

 Profiles are meant to help creating single vm with preconfigured settings (number of CPUS, memory, size of disk, network, which image to use, extra commands to run on start, whether reserving dns,….)

 You use the file *~/.kcli/profiles.yml* to declare your profiles.
-Here’s a snippet declaring the profile ``centos``:
+Here’s a snippet declaring a profile named ``mycentos``:

 ::

    mycentos:
-    image: centos8stream
+    image: centos9stream
     numcpus: 2
     disks:
      - size: 10